mcoder9/slv/frontend-template/web-ssg/articles/doc/en/general/getting-started.md

 ✔︎ Password saved to ~/.slv/config.pwd.yml
 ```

-Encrypted password will be saved to `~/.slv/config.pwd.yml`.
+The encrypted password is saved to `~/.slv/config.pwd.yml`.

+### Deploy a Solana node

+- To deploy a mainnet validator: [Deploy a Mainnet Validator](/en/doc/mainnet-validator/quickstart)

+- To deploy a testnet validator: [Deploy a Testnet Validator](/en/doc/testnet-validator/quickstart)

+- To deploy an RPC server: [Deploy an RPC Server](/en/doc/mainnet-rpc/quickstart)